Bobby's Logo

 SOUND CONNECTION

-Sound Connection is an american 4 soundbanks ROM cartridge which looks singularly as the KeyClique and Symphony ones.
+Sound Connection is an american society (Palo Alto, California) which distributed a 4 soundbanks DX7 ROM cartridge .

 Sound Connection (4 soundbanks)PatchlistImage